functions-dev/templates/README.md

 #### Download local cluster runner (kind)
 Please refer to **kind**
 [installation page](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)
-or download any other runner that you like.
+or download any other runner that you prefer.

 #### Download cli commands for k8s (kubectl)
 In order to interact with the objects in k8s, its recommended to get